 We computed the mean, standard deviation, and the coefficient of variation (CV) for the job completion times.
 The coefficient of variation is the ratio of the standard deviation to the mean.
 Distributions with CV < 1 have a low-variance, while those with CV > 1 have high-variance.
-We used the maximum-likelihood estimation method in R's MASS [12] package to fit the job completion times to the exponential, Weibull, and lognormal distributions.
-We measured the goodness of fit between the empirical distribution function and the reference distribution using the Kolmogorov-Smirnov (KS) test.
+We used the maximum-likelihood estimation method in R's MASS[7] package to fit the job completion times to the exponential, Weibull, and lognormal distributions.
+We measured the goodness of fit between the empirical distribution function and the reference distribution using the Kolmogorov-Smirnov test.

-We observed that the job completion times follow a long-tailed distribution with 95% of jobs completing within 20 minutes. (see Figure 3(b)).
+We observed that the job completion times follow a long-tailed distribution with 95% of jobs completing within 20 minutes. (see Figures 3(b)).
 The longest running job we observed lasted 6.83 days.
 Jobs aborted by the JobTracker had lower completion times than jobs aborted by the user.
+90% of failed jobs were aborted within 35 minutes, compared to cancelled jobs where 90% of jobs were aborted within 9 hours.
+In Figure 3(b), we observe a cluster of cancelled jobs which were aborted after 100hrs.
+These completion times correspond to the weekly maintenance task on M45 which shuts down active Hadoop daemons.